Nambu Non-equilibrium Thermodynamics: Axiomatic Formulation and Foundation: Demonstration of the Formulation Using a Triangular Reaction System

 where the entropy $S$ is given by

 with $\Delta\mu_{i}$ defined as the deviation of the chemical potential $\mu_{i}$ from its equilibrium value $\mu_{i}^{(0)}$:

 The transport coefficients $L^{ij}$ take the following form:

 In Nambu Non-equilibrium Thermodynamics, a more general description of non-equilibrium systems is possible without assuming either detailed balance or linearity.
-To illustrate this point concretely, consider an expansion in terms of the affinity $A-A_{(0)}$ , and express the coefficients of the polynomial expansion in $\Delta\mu_{i}$ using generalized transport tensors $L$.
-Then the time evolution of $x^{i}$ can be written as:
+To illustrate this point concretely, consider an expansion in terms of the affinity $A-A_{(0)}$ , and express the coefficients of the polynomial expansion in $\Delta\mu_{i}$ using generalized transport tensors $L$. \\

+To extend the triangular reaction beyond the Onsager limit, we now introduce a general nonlinear response expansion in the thermodynamic deviations $\Delta \mu_i$.
+At this stage, the expansion should not be identified with the Nambu structure itself.
+Rather, it serves as a response-theoretic decomposition of the full velocity field into contributions of different perturbative orders.
+The role of NNET is to decompose each such contribution, order by order, into a reversible sector and an irreversible sector.
+The former is represented, when possible, in Nambu form, while the latter is described by an entropy-gradient term.